taz1003/Portfolio-Project-1---Talent-Knox/README.md

 ## Features
-A fully responsive and modern style three-page website that has good accessibility to the users.
-Some features are as follows:
+Keeping in mind good User Experience Design (UXD), we have created a fully responsive and modern three-page website with excellent accessibility for users.
+Some of the key features include:

 - __Navigation Bar (Header)__